peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public double ToDouble();

-Converts this value to a 64-bit floating-point number.
+Converts this value to its closest equivalent as a 64-bit floating-point number.
 The half-even rounding mode is used.If this value is a NaN, sets the high bit of the 64-bit floating point number's mantissa for a quiet NaN, and clears it for a signaling NaN.
 Then the next highest bit of the mantissa is cleared for a quiet NaN, and set for a signaling NaN.
 Then the other bits of the mantissa are set to the lowest bits of this object's unsigned mantissa.

 <b>Returns:</b>